 If you’re going to be in London for just 24 hours, you should probably treat yourself to a night out.
 My friend and I used to subscribe to Time Out Offers through which we would get deals on theatre tickets, outdoor cinema screenings, and restaurants.
 One of the last places we got a discount for was a casual restaurant called Bird, on Chalk Farm Road.
 As the name might suggest, it specializes in chicken.
 And it’s really really good.

 As much as it isn’t for me, the truth is, London is so big and diverse that you can find a neighbourhood and activities that fit your personality and interests.
 You just might have to spend half your monthly earnings living there, or face a minimum hour-long commute to get there (unless you are the child of a Russian oligarch or Arab oil tycoon, in which case Chelsea probably already has a bachelor pad in your name).
-London has an abundance of green spaces, amazing sports stadiums, a vast array of festivals and events, more bars and restaurants than you will never be able to squeeze into your lifetime, some really cool converted buildings offering some really cool shows, and it carries a lot of history (much of which, admittedly, is hard to be proud of).
-London also has the ability to swallow your wallet, with the option for getting around that often being to let it swallow your soul.
+London has an abundance of green spaces, amazing sports stadiums, a vast array of festivals and events, more bars and restaurants than you will ever be able to squeeze into your lifetime, some really cool converted buildings offering some really cool shows, and it carries a lot of history (much of which, admittedly, is hard to be proud of) and nice architecture.